Skip to main content

 However, you may need to restrict access to private channels due to sensitive or confidential information.
 The Private Channel Management API methods allow you to create a membership “allowlist” for both private, single-workspace channels and private, cross-workspace shared channels.

-These API methods may only be used for private channels, not for public channels or channels that are shared externally to different Grid organizations.
+These API methods may only be used for private channels, not for public channels or channels that are shared externally to different Enterprise organizations.

 When a linked IDP group is added to a channel's allowlist: